MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-upgrade-sles.md

 ### Cause

-The certification module is present, which causes  the migration to fail.
+The migration fails because the certification module exists.

 ### Resolution